Ruchita-Raghu/ruchita-raghu-portfolio/Personal Ventures & Fun Facts.md

 <p> Regardless of who is in front of me, I try to be the best version of myself for them </p>
 <li> If they are my family, I attempt to help them in chores, give support, stay together and more. </li>
 <li> If they are my students, I need to prepare the best lecture and provide all the necessary knowledge and information. </li>
-<li> If they are just acquaintances, I should be kind and gentle, and greet them. </li>
+<li> If they are acquaintances, I should be kind and gentle, and greet them. </li>
 <li> Even if I see someone on the bus daily, they form part of my community! </li>

 <p> Here are some experiences that have informed me more about the world, its diversity, and how I get involved with several communities around! </p>